jlgerber/rustclass/lesson_01.md

 println!("I said my name is {}", &name);
 ```
 ## Mutation
-In c or c++ variables are mutable by default and must be decared const to make them immutable.
+In c or c++ variables are mutable by default and must be declared const to make them immutable.
 Rust turns that on its head.
 Variables are immutable by default, and must be declared otherwise.
 The following does *not* work:
 ```rust
 // create an owned string
 let name = String::from("Mr. Meeseeks");